Math Major Opportunities

 Students should refer to The American Mathematical Society site for undergraduate opportunities of all kinds—graduate school and employment information, summer programs, semester programs in the US and abroad, clubs, conferences and competitions.

 - IAP - Mathematics sponsored IAP activities.

-- IAP Reading - Aimed at undergraduate math majors, this program pairs participants with graduate student mentors as they read a selected math book.
+- DRP - IAP Directed Reading Program - Aimed at undergraduate math majors, this program pairs participants with graduate student mentors as they read a selected math book.

 MIT Mathematics Majors have a number of math-centric summer activities available.

 - SPUR - MIT Mathematics Department Summer Program on Undergraduate Research